 Following my research for the previous article about the performance of SD/CF/USB flash modules, the only conclusion I could reach is that most of them are pretty dire.
 The only notable exception among the SD cards seems to be the latest generation of the SanDisk Extreme Pro (95MB/s) cards that just about managed to squeeze out enough performance on random writes to match a 7200rpm disk.
-Still, this is pretty dire compared to any reasonable SSD, so I wanted to see what else could be done about installing extra storage with good performance into a Toshiba AC100.
+Still, this is pretty dire compared to any reasonable SSD, so I wanted to see what else could be done about installing extra storage with good performance into an AC100.

 What I came across is this: SuperTalent RC8 USB stick.
 It may look like a USB stick, but it is actually a full-on SSD, featuring a SandForce 1200 flash controller.
-I figured this was worth a shot, even though the specifications indicate it is rather large (far too large to fit inside an AC100 in it’s standard form).
-Stripped out of the casing, however, it looks like RC8 might just be fittable inside the Toshiba AC100.
+I figured this was worth a shot, even though the4 specifications indicate it is rather large (far too large to fit inside an AC100 in it’s standard form).
+Stripped out of the casing, however, it looks like RC8 might just be fittable inside the AC100.

 3) Custom made USB cable (male and female type A USB connectors, some single core wire, and some skill with a soldering iron)